 “Now, our God, hear the prayers and petitions of your servant.
 For your sake, Lord, look with favor on your desolate sanctuary.
 Give ear, our God, and hear; open your eyes and see the desolation of the city that bears your Name.
 We do not make requests of you because we are righteous, but because of your great mercy.
 Lord, listen!
 Lord, forgive!
 Lord, hear and act!
 For your sake, my God, do not delay, because your city and your people bear your Name.”
 Daniel 9:17-19

 Before Daniel prayed his prayer in Daniel 9, he received a vision from the Lord.
-It revealed that the 70 years of the Israelites' captivity in Babylon was coming to an end.
+It revealed that the 70 years of the Israelites' captivity in Babylon were coming to an end.
 Daniel confessed to the Lord all the sins of the Israelites - past and present.
 He asked God for forgiveness and asked Him to have mercy on them.
-Daniel, who was righteous and obeyed God, included himself it this prayer.
+Daniel, who was righteous and obeyed God, included himself in this prayer.
 He used “we” instead of “them.”
 This shows Daniel’s humility knowing that no one is without sin.

 Daniel’s prayer is good to pray over a family in generational bondage because of generational sin.
 Even though we may not be originally culpable for the sin, the Bible tells us that generational sin seeps down from generation to generation (Exodus 34:7).
 This means that some sins become part of our nature even if we don’t choose them.
 This gives all of us something to repent.
 By praying Daniel’s prayer for our own family, we can begin to break the stronghold of generational sins in our families.